krakend/krakend-documentation/throttling/max-idle-connections.md

 Every ecosystem needs its own setting, have this in mind:

-- If you set a number very high for `max_idle_connections` you might exhaust your systems port limit.
+- If you set a number very high for `max_idle_connections` you might exhaust your system's port limit.
 - If you set a number very low, new connections will be frequently created and a low rate of connection reuse will take place.